passingthru67/workspaces-to-dock/README.md

 Known Issues:
 -------------
 - Dual monitor setups where 2nd monitor is on the right side - workspaces-to-dock prevents mouse clicks from reaching the desktop of the right monitor in the region where the dock is slid out (even though the dock is hidden).
-A workaround is to enable application based intellihide under workspaces-to-dock extension preferences.
+A workaround is to enable application based intellihide using the workspaces-to-dock extension preferences.
-- Changes to Gnome Shell dynamic workspace setting or number of static workspaces requires a restart of workspaces-to-dock.
+- Changes to Gsettings dynamic workspace setting or number of static workspaces requires a Gnome Shell restart for workspaces-to-dock to function properly.

 Other Issues: